Dog poop color & shape guide

 Medium brown, log-shaped (Bristol score 3–4 on the canine scale), holds shape when picked up, mild but not foul-smelling.
 Frequency: 1–2 times per day depending on diet and meal timing.

-My dog's poop has changed colour.
+My dog's poop has changed color.
 Should I worry?

-A single odd-coloured stool is usually diet-related (ate something unusual) and resolves within 1–2 days.
-Persistent colour changes warrant a vet visit.
+A single odd-colored stool is usually diet-related (ate something unusual) and resolves within 1–2 days.
+Persistent color changes warrant a vet visit.
 Red streaks, black tar, or completely white stool are vet-visit-now situations regardless of duration.

 How often should my dog poop?